samplchallenges/samplchallenges.github.io/_current_challenges/01_workshops.md

 We had a 2019 [face-to-face workshop](https://drugdesigndata.org/about/d3r-2019-workshop) Aug.
 22-23, 2019 in San Diego, joint with D3R.
 Due to technical difficulties, talk recordings are in general not available, unfortunately.

 We ran a SAMPL virtual workshop Nov.
 4-5, 2020, in coordination with GCC.
 Originally this had been planned to be a EuroSAMPL workshop in person in Germany, but with COVID-19 it was switched to a virtual format and had participation from the US, Europe, and elsewhere.
 This was a satellite meeting of the German Conference on Cheminformatics (GCC).
 Participants were encouraged to join both workshops.
 [Full details are available on the GCC/SAMPL2020 site](https://www.gdch.de/gcc2020).
+[Slides (and in some cases video) from some talks are available online](https://zenodo.org/communities/sampl/?page=1&size=20); speakers also have recordings of their own talks, so if you are interested in a talk which is not available online, feel free to ask the speaker about it.

 ## The SAMPL7 host-guest virtual workshop